“Play is a state of mind. How we approach an activity rather than the activity itself.”

 Brain scans show the brain continues to change and develop into our twenties and even in adult life.
 If we carry on playing it continues to prompt neurogenesis long into old age.
 So if we are trying to learn a new skill like a handstand and ensure that genuine play is an integral part of how we learn that new skill we are creating the ‘environment’ to allow our brain to develop new neural pathways, improve the motor control and the co-ordination we need when learning a new skill like a handstand.

 We also get all the other fore mentioned benefits of play, positivity affecting things like; mental health, happiness, reducing stress, improving problem solving to name but a few.
-So whether like me you are thinking about having more play in your training for variety or to help your progression, I hope you can embrace the true meaning of play and do it for the shear fun of it.
+So whether like me you are thinking about having more play in your training for variety or to help your progression, I hope you can embrace the true meaning of play and do it for the sheer fun of it.

 Then our hope is that you gain all these benefits too.